Biscozum/mobkit_date_picker/README.md

     * `bool showAllDays` - Whether the date picker will show all days
     * `bool disableOffDays` - Turns off all dates of the date picker
     * `bool disableWeekendsDays` - Whether to show the bar showing the days of the week above the date
+    * `DateTime? disableBefore` - The date picker closes before the specified date.
+    * `DateTime? disableAfter` - The date picker closes after the specified date.
+    * `List<DateTime>? disabledDates` - Specifies which types the date picker will turn off.
     * `EdgeInsetsGeometry itemSpace` - Space inside the cells of the date picker
     * `Duration animationDuration` - Animation Duration
     * `Color enabledColor` - The color that the active days of the date picker will have